priyanshuverma-dev/rust-http-server/README.md

-This repository contains a README file sample for Daytona Samples and the MIT License.

-It can be used as a template to create sample repositories that can be added into [Daytona](https://github.com/daytonaio/daytona).

-Once you finish your sample and it gets merged, you can open a PR in the Daytona repo and submit the sample into the [index file](https://github.com/daytonaio/daytona/blob/main/hack/samples/index.json).

 # Rust Http Server

 This project is a build of a web server in Rust on bare minimum from scratch with only `std::TCPListener`.
 This is only a fun project to learn rust.